A “wholistic” approach to imaging 🙂

 Ok, so what are these global edits I’ve been banging on about?

-Well, broadly speaking, global editing has three important purposes: overall contrast, overall midtone brightness, and overall color balance.
+Well, broadly speaking, global editing has three important purposes: overall contrast, overall midtone brightness, and overall colour balance.

 1. Global contrast